speedturt1/RecipeHive/attached_assets/Recipe Management App - Complete Product Requirements Document V4_1749385541421.md

 30. The system must allow free users to browse unlimited public recipes with banner ads displayed
 31. The system must provide basic text search functionality for recipe discovery
 32. The system must allow free users to save up to 10 recipes with clear upgrade prompts when limit is reached
-33. The system must allow free users to create 1 recipe collection with upgrade prompts for additional collections
-34. The system must provide basic shopping list functionality (1 active list)
-35. The system must display interstitial ads between search results and recipe browsing for free users
+33. The system must display interstitial ads between search results and recipe browsing for free users
-36. The system must allow free users to upload images and videos with same quality standards as premium users
+34. The system must allow free users to upload images and videos with same quality standards as premium users
+35. The system must display banner ads during recipe browsing for free users with premium upgrade prompts

 ### Premium Features (Subscription Required)
-37. The system must provide completely ad-free experience for premium subscribers
+36. The system must provide completely ad-free experience for premium subscribers
-38. The system must offer unlimited recipe saves and collections for premium users
+37. The system must offer unlimited recipe saves and collections for premium users
-39. The system must enable OCR text extraction from uploaded recipe images with manual editing capabilities
+38. The system must enable OCR text extraction from uploaded recipe images with manual editing capabilities
 40. The system must support web scraping from recipe URLs with automatic ingredient and instruction parsing
 41. The system must provide advanced search with filters for ingredients, dietary restrictions, cuisine, cooking time, and difficulty
 42. The system must enable social features including following users, commenting, and recipe modifications with attribution